iwonderanddev/jobladder/README.md

     - Challenge his squad proposals
     - Identify risks & justify choices
   - Master in domain / business skills

-> 💡 **Squad team**
-> A Squad team is an autonomous group of individual contributors, lead by a Product Owner and a Lead Engineer, working on business project

 ## Manager